 This venture, called OVME, will open in Atlanta early next year.
 Using that model, he plans to open a national chain of cosmetic medical offices – integrating an app that functions like Uber for Botox patients.
 Via the OVME app, customers will connect with freelance practitioners who make house calls.
 It’s Botox-on-demand at the customer’s doorstep.

 This disruptive business plan reflects Dr. Mark McKenna ’s innovative mindset.
 His backstory: McKenna realized in medical school (Tulane University) that wealth would not come easily via medicine.
 Instead, he built a real estate business in New Orleans – which was destroyed in 2005 by Hurricane Katrina.

 Overnight, Dr. Mark McKenna lost millions, but rebuilt the company within two years – buying flooded properties, renovating and selling to investors.
-He then dissolved that business – moving to Atlanta to open ShapeMed, offering cosmetic treatments like Botox, laser hair removal, and weight counseling.
-This extremely successful venture inspired his next – OVME.
+He then dissolved that business – moving to Atlanta to open a new venture – OVME.